 The pattern that should worry you more than any single prediction

-Now look at the line you have just drawn and notice that it was never one axis.
+Now look at the line we have just drawn and notice that it was never one axis.
 It was two.
 One axis is valence: will the change be good or bad?
-The other is magnitude: how big and how fast?
+The other is magnitude: how big, and how fast?

 On valence, the disagreement is total and probably unresolvable.
-Kurzweil and Yudkowsky are describing the same technology and reaching paradise versus extinction.
+Kurzweil and Yudkowsky are describing the same technology and arriving at paradise versus extinction.
 Altman and Hinton cannot both be right.

-Sit with that.
+That dynamic is worth sitting with for a beat.
 The genuine consensus among the people closest to the technology is not “this will be good” and it is not “this will be bad”.
 It is “this will be enormous, and it is nearly here”.
-The optimists and the doomsayers, who agree on nothing else, agree on the size of the wave.
+The optimists and the doomsayers, who agree on nothing else, agree on the size and the timing of the wave.
 They are simply standing on opposite sides of it.

 Our predictions · The Great Repricing and Debasement

-The net, for the next ten years, is neither “transcendence” nor “apocalypse”.
+The net, for the next ten years, is neither transcendence nor apocalypse.
 It is dislocation and redistribution on a scale most leaders are not contemplating.
 The human condition is not transcended and it is not ended; it is repriced.
 And the sorting of winners from losers happens almost entirely on the basis of who repositioned before the repricing rather than after.
-That is a sober, near-term, operator’s thesis, and we will take it over an academic theory about 2045 every time, because it is the one our clients can act on this quarter.
+That is a sober, near-term, operator’s thesis, and we will take it over an elegant theory about 2045 every time, because it is the one our clients can act on this quarter.

 What this means if you run a company

 Here is the uncomfortable part.
-Most executives reading the headlines are quietly filing AI next to the cloud migration, the mobile shift, even the early internet; large, manageable, a planning problem to be sequenced over a few budget cycles.
+Most executives reading the headlines are mentally filing AI next to the cloud migration, the mobile shift, even the early internet; large yet manageable, a planning problem to be sequenced over a few budget cycles, the kind of thing where a delayed start can be made up later with focus.
 That instinct is the trap.
-Those earlier waves changed how you did business.
-This one is repricing the inputs your business is built on.
+Those earlier waves changed specific aspects of how you did business, and they were throttled by the pace at which people across all walks of life adopted the new technology.
+This one is different on both counts: it reprices the inputs your business runs on and the market it competes in, and it will not wait for consumer adoption to catch up.
 When the cost of an input falls by an order of magnitude, you do not get a planning problem; you get a new board, with new pieces, played by new rules, while you are mid-game.

 That is the difference between planning and preparing, and it is not semantic.
 Planning assumes the board stays fixed and you choose smarter moves on it.
 Preparing assumes the board itself is being repriced, and asks a harder question: across the full range of futures these people are describing, which moves pay off, which assumptions break, and what can you do now that you will be glad you did regardless of which scenario lands?

-That is the work; it is challenging, but it is doable.
-Take the spectrum we have just laid out and run your own organization through every point on it.
+That is the work, and it is doable.
+Take the spectrum laid out above and run your own organization through every point on it.
 What does your company look like if Kurzweil is right and capability goes vertical?
-What does it look like if LeCun is right and the curve bends and you have more time than the hype implies?
-What does it look like under our Repricing thesis, with your most defensible margins quietly evaporating while a competitor who moved earlier reprices the market underneath you?
+What does it look like if LeCun is right, the curve bends, and you have more time than the hype implies?
+What does it look like under our Repricing thesis, with your most defensible margins quietly evaporating while a competitor who repositioned earlier reprices the market underneath you?
 Where do you break in each case; where do you win; and what is the no-regret move that pays off across most of the spectrum rather than betting the company on a single forecast from a founder with an IPO to sell?